hexabethimal/FixedVR/README.md

 - Jumping is not handled by FixedVR currently and this is intentional.
 Jumping while wearing a headset and no harness could be dangerous.
 It is further dangerous, if not impossible, to simulate forward jumping over a gap.
 Instead, jumping is mapped to the left joystick button and functions as a teleport.
 - The SteamVR Controller Bindings setup explained below assumes player preference for weapons in the right-hand.
 Hand controller and gamepad controller bindings will have to be reversed for left-handed players.
 - While walking and turning in real life is the immersive experience gained by using FixedVR, players can still additionally control turning on the left joystick and movement on the right joystick.
 (Using the joysticks for continuous turning or movement while remaining physically stationary might cause motion sickness.)

-This GitHub repository includes:
-- project files for developers, including detailed comments
-- the full application for those unfamiliar with coding
-- an Arduino sketch file
-- a parts list with detailed instructions and alternatives
-- a step-by-step setup guide for those new to Arduino and/or SteamVR

 ## Parts Required
 Minimally, you will need an Arduino with WiFi capability and an acceleromoter.
 Whether you choose to get these as a combination of board and shields, instead of an all-inclusive board is up to you.
 However, if you don’t choose the Arduino listed below, take into consideration that the movement-control of FixedVR may require modifications to accommodate the behavior of an IMU other than the ST LSM6DSOX 6-axis IMU contained in the Arduino Nano RP2040 Connect.